-- Who are the customers or beneficiaries (internal and external) of your program? - What are the significant performance measures valued by these customers or beneficiaries (e.g., outcomes, timeliness, effectiveness, quality, satisfaction, etc.)? - What performance standards would our customers, clients, Outcome

-Team members, Board of Commissioners, department managers, grantors, etc., like to see us achieve on these measures?

-- How might management and program staff explain what the program accomplishes in numbers to someone on the street? - How do you communicate that the program is doing better or worse than before?
+- What are the significant performance measures valued by these customers or beneficiaries (e.g., outcomes, timeliness, effectiveness, quality, satisfaction, etc.)? - What performance standards would our customers, clients, Outcome Team members, Board of Commissioners, department managers, grantors, etc., like to see us achieve on these measures? - How might management and program staff explain what the program accomplishes in numbers to someone on the street? - How do you communicate that the program is doing better or worse than before?